JerryWu96/SimpleDB/README.md

 • Implemented transaction control, locking strategies and table modifications such as aggregation.

 • Exposed to NoSQL(MongoDB) and wrote queries in both terminal commands and MongoDB compass.

+## Credits

+Boston University Department of Computer Science, CS660, Professor George Kollios.

+This repo was created by Xiankang (Jerry) Wu.